TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/wren/index.md/index.md

 ## How to Implement the Solution

-At any rate, let’s get right to our implementation of Hello World in Wren:
+At any rate, let's get right to our implementation of Hello World in Wren:

 ```wren
 System.print("Hello, World!")
 ```

-And, that’s it!
-Personally, I’m getting hints of Java and Python here just in terms of syntax.
+And, that's it!
+Personally, I'm getting hints of Java and Python here just in terms of syntax.

-At any rate, let’s break it down.
-Obviously, we only have one line, but it’s at least a little more interesting than most scripting languages.
+At any rate, let's break it down.
+Obviously, we only have one line, but it's at least a little more interesting than most scripting languages.

 For starters, we have the built-in System class.
 This class